 Best Fistula Surgeons

-SCI Hospital’s surgeons and experts have extensive experience in treating over 700 cased of anal fistula every year.
+SCI Hospital’s surgeons and experts have extensive experience in treating over 700 cases of anal fistula every year.
 Our specialists make use of advanced imaging technology for tracing the pathways of anal fistulas.
-Some of the latest equipment or tools used by our experts include MRI, endoscopic ultrasound and flexible sigmoidoscopy.
+Some of the latest equipment or tools used by our experts include MRI, endoscopic ultrasound, and flexible sigmoidoscopy.

 Dr. Arvind Kumar